-This exchange of information could change substantially if those users had different models of desk phones at their workstations – including two models from the same brand.
+This exchange of information could change substantially if those users had different models of desk phones at their workstations.

-While we don’t necessarily want to endorse loyalty to a single phone brand or model within a company – there are a lot of great options from multiple brands in our Hardware Store – we can’t deny that there are some advantages to having a collection of phones that speak the same language.
+We don’t necessarily want to endorse loyalty to a single phone brand or model within a company.
+There are a lot of great options from multiple brands in our Hardware Store.
+We can’t deny that there are some advantages to having a collection of phones that speak the same language.

-You should be aware that not all phone presence information is created equally and that choosing a new phone for your office may involve considerations about how presence will function on your phone plan.
+You should be aware that not all phone presence information is created equally.
+Choosing a new phone for your office may involve considerations about how presence will function on your phone plan.